samo2105/fullstack-challenge/README.md

 ### Server Setup

-With docker, You can run the server by running:
+With docker (or Orbstack), You can run the server by running:
 (create, migrate, seeding in done in entrypoint.sh)

 ```sh